Jack-A-Cooper/PyImg/README.md

 This tool is currently under development.
 Some features might not be fully implemented, and functionality is subject to change.

 ## Contributing
-As a very small solo project, contributions to PyImg are not welcome.
+As a very small solo project, contributions to PyImgScale are not welcome.
 However, please feel free to fork the repository and modify it to your heart's content!

 ## License
-PyImg is released under the [MIT License](LICENSE).
+PyImgScale is released under the [MIT License](LICENSE).